 Even as a kid, I already knew two things: books are good, but if you throw in a story about a dog, well, now that’s taking a good thing and making it amazing.
-A Dog Named Penny is regrettably long out-of-print, but there are plenty of other modern books about dogs you can lay your paws—sorry—hands on.
+A Dog Named Penny is regrettably long out-of-print, but there are plenty of other modern books about dogs you can lay your paws, er, hands, on.

 Following is a roundup of some of the very best books for dog lovers.
 They start with my top five favorites of all dog books no matter the genre.
-Then you’ll find more top five lists by category: new releases, literary books, beach reads, mysteries, thrillers & sci-fi, and classics.
+Then you’ll find more top lists by category: new releases, literary books, beach reads, mysteries and thrillers, classics, and even a few titles for your coffee table.
 All of these books put dogs right where I like them, in the middle of the story.